 It’s a question that has stirred up many a heated debate: Is it okay to eat food that has fallen on the floor?
 Many people abide by the “five-second rule,” which maintains that anything is fair game if you pick it up within that time frame.
-Some allow 10, 20, even 30 seconds to lapse before relegating the food to the trash bin.
+Some allow 10, 20, even 30 seconds to pass before relegating the food to the trash bin.
 And legend has it that Genghis Khan abided by a 12-hour rule.
 But others argue that the rule is an urban myth—that no dropped food is safe.
 Who’s right?

 The five-second rule has actually been put to scientific test.
 In an often-cited, though unpublished, study from 2003, a high school student interning at the University of Illinois found that gummy bears and fudge-striped cookies placed on ceramic floor tiles that had been inoculated with E. coli picked up the bacteria in less than five seconds.
 That is, germs can hitch a ride on food upon contact, it seems, so it doesn’t matter how quickly you try to grab it.
 On the other hand, the student also found that most floors—in university buildings—were cleaner than expected.

 Bottom line: Use common sense.
 Occasionally eating food that was briefly on the floor is not likely to make you sick.
 But it depends on what you drop and where.
-There’s a big difference between picking up a cracker from a just-cleaned dry kitchen floor (probably safe) versus the floor by the cat litter box (not).
+There’s a big difference between picking up a cracker from a just-cleaned dry kitchen floor (probably safe) versus the floor near the cat litter box (not).
 Or between a reasonably clean living room carpet (probably okay, though a little fuzzy) and a public bathroom (obviously not).
 On the other hand, since it’s hard to judge just how clean a floor is—it may look spotless but still harbor bacteria—you shouldn’t make eating off it a habit.
-And if you’re immune-compromised or in frail health, it’s best to follow the “zero-second” rule.
+And if you’re immune-compromised or in frail health, it’s best to follow the “zero second” rule.
 Keep in mind, too, that microbes are not just on floors.
 In fact, kitchen counters can be even more contaminated than the floor.